alapo/Literate-Programming/README.md

-# Literate-Programming
+# Literate Programming

-This is the official GitHub page for the workshop on Reproducible Science for Busy Researchers: How to save time using Literate Programming.
+This is the official GitHub page for the workshop on **Reproducible Science for Busy Researchers: How to save time using Literate Programming**.
 *This is a work in progress*

 A copy of a typical project is shown in the `/example` folder.
 The remainder of this ReadMe is going to walk you through the installation process.
 I would recommend following along the YouTube video [here](amazon.com).